When mother-of-three Emma Hannett saw photos of herself at a friend’s wedding on Facebook, she was horrified.

-“He talked me through each stage and I felt very safe.
+Emma, a social worker from Kent, booked a free consultation with bariatric surgeon Mr Ahmed Hamouda and successfully underwent her operation in March.
+He talked me through each stage and I felt very safe.
 He operated on me on the Thursday, he came to see how I was doing on Friday and again on the Saturday so he gave a first class service and I felt looked after and well cared for.”

 “I’ve been bowled over by the hospital from the moment I walked through the door."

 I was back on my feet and doing light duties from day four and I went back to work after 10 days so it was a very quick recovery for me.
 Not only have I lost weight but I’ve also got myself fit and that has been just as big a life change.
 I started walking and running for 30 seconds at a time on day 25 after the operation and by week nine I was running 5kms.
 I now run up to 30kms a week and I’d never run in my life before.
 It has really inspired me to lose weight and I’ve really enjoyed it”.
 Fighting back tears, she said: “How I feel now makes me quite emotional because it has been a life-changing experience, it’s been fantastic.
 I’m slim, fit and healthy and have a BMI of 23, five months previously it was 36.”

 Emma shared her story at Benenden’s weight loss Open Event in June and has now amazingly lost six stone in just five-and-a-half months.
 I’ve been bowled over by the hospital from the moment I walked through the door.
 It looks very different from when my mum worked there for over 20 years.
 It’s absolutely brand new and sparkling clean and the service from the staff, their manner and conduct and the culture of the hospital is second to none.
 It’s been a really good experience for me.